boldbi/bold-bi-docs/docs/embedded-bi/working-with-data-source/data-connectors/chargebee.md

 [https://your-site-82112337-test.chargebee.com/api/v2/subscriptions](https://your-site-82112337-test.chargebee.com/api/v2/subscriptions)

+For more information on the API endpoints available for this data source, refer to their official [API Documentation](https://apidocs.chargebee.com/docs/api)

 ### Preview and data import
 * Click **Preview & Connect** to connect with the configurations set.
 * The Choose Schema(s) dialog opens.
 The schema represents the key fields of JSON data retrieved from ActiveCampaign Rest API request.
 This dialog displays a list of schemas in treeview and its corresponding values in grid for preview.
 Select required schema(s) from treeview to use in designer and click **Connect**.